viranch/docker-tv/README.md

 ### What does it contain?

 - [Transmission](http://www.transmissionbt.com/) server for downloading media from torrents.
-- A torrent search page, with direct "Download" button (http://your-ip/search).
+- A torrent search page, with direct "Download" button (`http://your-ip/search`).
-- Apache web server hosting downloads directory and transmission interface (http://your-ip/downloads, http://your-ip/transmission).
+- Apache web server hosting downloads directory and transmission interface (`http://your-ip/downloads`, `http://your-ip/transmission`).
-- Cron daemon with a daily job that looks for new episodes from the RSS link provided in run command.
+- A daily cron job that looks for new episodes from the RSS link provided in run command.
-- [MiniDLNA](http://sourceforge.net/projects/minidlna/) media streaming server, streams the download directory, so anything downloaded with torrents is readily available for streaming to a TV or any UPnP/DLNA client (eg, VLC Media Player).
+- [MiniDLNA](http://sourceforge.net/projects/minidlna/) media streaming server, which streams the download directory; so anything downloaded with torrents is readily available for streaming to a TV or any UPnP/DLNA client (eg, VLC Media Player).

 ### Customizing